hardikparwana/Safe-Learning-DASC/README.md

 ## Description
 We pose the question:

 What is the best we can do *given a parametric controller*?
 How to adapt their parameters in face of different external conditions?
 And what if the controller is an optimization problem itself?
 Can we maintain *feasibility over a horizon* if we change the parameter?
-In other words, how do we relate state-feedback controllers(that depend on current state only) to their long-term performance.
+In other words, how do we relate (optimization based) state-feedback controllers(that depend on current state only) to their long-term performance.

 ![qp_controller](https://user-images.githubusercontent.com/19849515/134256967-0d5b1f4b-aed0-45e7-9f2e-5376c2b713ca.png)